Start-up to extend €75m for social and affordable housing

 Bryan Scannell and Padraig Rushe of Initiative Ireland at NovaUCD.
 Photograph: Harrison Photography

-Initiative Ireland manages a community of investors made up of funds and businesses who co-fund construction projects to build social and affordable houses by providing experienced developers with short-term, senior, secured property loans.
+Initiative Ireland manages a community of investors, made up of funds and businesses, who co-fund construction projects to build social and affordable houses.
+They provide experienced developers with short-term, senior, secured property loans.

 The investors charge an interest rate of 6-8 per cent on the loans, while Initiative Ireland charges a fee of 1.5 per cent at the start of the project, and a further 1.5 per cent at its conclusion.